joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > ![](images/bpMouseDiffSum.png)
 >
 >    > ### {% icon question %} Questions
 >    > 1.
-Are there differences in complexity comparing the graph without the activation of the summarize output option and with?
+Are there differences in complexity comparing the graph with and without the summarize output option?
 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
 >    > 1.
 Yes, there are differences.
-As you can see, the activation of the 'summarize' option reduces the size of the graph because, this parameter aims to remove the related terms from the list of enriched GO terms.
-Resulting in a more summarized graph,  that is, it presents the functions that have a higher frequency in the population.
-[Com o Daniel Faria, explicar um pouco mais]
+As you can see, the activation of the 'summarize' option reduces the size of the graph because this parameter causes families of GO terms to be conflated.
+Each major branch in the full results is still present in the summarized results, but now is reduced to 1 or 2 most representative terms, leading to a graph that is much easier to interpret while still containing all the key functional information.
 >    > </details>
 >    {: .question}
 {: .hands_on}

-Another alternative tool to reduce the results is to simplify the GO Ontology being used, using GO slims.
-This gives a much simpler results, but can also gives a substantial loss in specificity, comparing with the Summarize Output.
-Basically, the GO slims represent cut-down versions of the GO ontologies containing a subset of the terms associated to GO.
-This gives an ontology without the detail of the specific fine grained terms, and this is the reason for the simpler results.
+Another approach to reduce the complexity of results is to use a shallower version of GO, the GO slims.
+GO slims are transversal cuts of GO that cover all key branches but lack specific terms.
+Thus, using them leads to much simpler results than using the full GO, but also leads to a substantial loss in specificity, which is greater han that of the Summarize Output option.

-Let’s use again the results of the mouse, but first we need to use GOSlimmer tool to convert the annotations file.
+To test the GO slim approach, let us use the mouse dataset again.
+First, however, we need to use GOSlimmer tool to convert the annotations file from full GO to GO slim (as GO annotations are typically made to terms that are too specific to be in the GO slim, and thus need to be extended by the true path rule).

 > ### {% icon hands_on %} Hands-on:
 >